Fulpmes, stilll today the centre for iron industry in the Stubaital valley, is known as the “village of smithy”.

 Image gallery: Fulpmes

-Located on the sunny side of the valley, Fulpmes is the terminus of the Stubaital Railway, which since 1904 has been running in this area, starting from Innsbruck.
-In 1286 AD the village has been first mentioned as “Vultmeis”, which means “wolfs”.
-Later on for centuries Iron, gold and silver have been exploited in this area, resulting in the construction of several smitheries which processed the metals directly on site.
-Still today, Fulpmes is considered to be the centre for iron industry in the Stubaital valley and therefore also referred to as the “village of smithy”.
-This is also shown by the anvil on the emblem of the village.
-By the way: the “STUBAI Werkzeug" is an world-famous trade mark for tools!
+On the sunny side of the Stubaital valley there is the holiday resort of Fulpmes.
+It represents also the terminus of the Stubaital Railway, which since 1904 has been running between Innsbruck and the valley.
+For centuries, iron, gold and silver was exploited in the area, resulting in the construction of several smitheries which processed the metals directly on site.
+Still today, the "STUBAI Werkzeug" is an world-famous trade mark for tools.

 In summer, the Stubai Alps are a perfect place for hiking and mountain biking.
 From the village the Kreuzjoch Cable Car starts, heading for the hiking area Schlick 2000.
 Here you may discover seven large tree houses on the Stubai Tree House Trail, and be accompanied by a wooden disc along the Disc Trail Schlick 2000.
 Uphill, however, leads the short panoramic trail, taking you past sitting accommodations established by artists of the valley, to the "StubaiBlick" platform at 2,160 m a.s.l.